 Our handsome boy "Bert" our first beagle and how we got into this wonderful breed.
 Bert has a huge personality from the day we collected him at 9 1/2 weeks old our lives changed forever.
 Bert is such super little dog who I wouldn't describe as typical Beagle in many ways but when it comes to food he is a very much a typical Beagle.
 Who if given the chance will raid the rubbish bin and empty the cupboards!
 He's a happy boy who loves to snooze on his snuggle ball or on our bed if he can get to it!
-He's very laided back is very much a house dog who enjoys his home comforts and has a great time playing with Folly!
+He's very laided back is very much a house dog who enjoys his home comforts.

 I first started training classes with Bert at 6 months old with the Earlsfield & District Dog Training Club, Bert was brilliant at Obedience work and picked up things very quickly which impressed our instructor.
 Bert quickly moved up through the classes from Class 1 to Class 3 within a year.
 He achieved his Bronze KC Good Citizen Award at 1 1/2 years old his Sliver award at 2 1/2 and his Gold award at 4 years old.
 Yes a Beagle that has the Gold KC Good Citizen award, quite an achievement!